diezo/Ensta/README.md

 print(guest.username_availability("nevergiveup"))
 ```

-## ❤️ Support Me
+## ❤️ Donate
-If you think this library is useful, please consider donating:
+Want to keep this project going?
+Please consider donating:

 [<img src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-1.svg" width="150"/>](https://buymeacoffee.com/diezo)

-## Disclaimer
+## Legal
-This is a third-party package, and is not associated with Instagram.
+This is a third-party package, and not associated with Instagram.
 It doesn't promote activities that violate [Instagram's Community Guidelines](https://help.instagram.com/477434105621119/) such as spamming users, misusing data etc. You are solely responsible for all the actions you take using this package.